 Load balancing refers to how workloads and computing resources in a cloud computing system are distributed.
 It’s what lets businesses manage website or application demands among the various server types.
 In this way, no single server is overburdened by high usage demands.

 Load balancing is a primary advantage in cloud computing because it allows enterprises to take advantage of the scalability we mentioned before to provide high performance in a much more dynamic way than traditional servers do.
 It often means you won’t even need to scale your resources.

 Traditional hosting requires you to pay a flat monthly fee, which doesn’t take into account whether or not you have used all the server’s resources.

-Cloud hosting, on the other hand, offers a more economical pricing model because you pay only for the resources you use.
+Cloud hosting, on the other hand, often offers a more economical pricing model because you pay only for the resources you use.
 If you expect to receive more traffic during a specific week, you scale resources for that period and what you spend will match the resources you’re using.

 Hopefully you can now explain to others the answer to the question “what is cloud hosting?”
 It’s still a somewhat new technology, and it can be difficult to know whether or not to utilize it.
 Traditional hosting has worked well for a long time, and many business owners are hesitant to move to cloud hosting for fear of the unknown.
 If you’re looking for a flexible, scalable option that will be cost-effective in the long term, you may want to give it a try.

 Hopefully, you found this guide to the basics of cloud hosting useful, and don’t forget to check out our picks for the top cloud hosting providers to get an idea of what kind of packages are available and budgets are needed.